progital/tark/README.md

     - Configure the fly.io app
 4. Update the environment variables in your `.env` file if running locally or follow the [docs](https://fly.io/docs/reference/runtime-environment/) for how to update them for deploying on fly.io
 5. Deploy the app

-- Login to your server, make some inboxes, and start using them in your dev work.
+6. Use the app: login, create some inboxes, and start using them in your dev work.

-I'll walk you through each step in more detail below.

 ### 1. Clone this repo